nic-avant/spacelift/TEMPORAL.md

 ### Workflow Types in This Project

-1. **Spacelift Webhook Workflow**
+1. **Dependent Stacks Workflow**
-   - Located in `src/spacelift/workflow/spacelift_webhook_workflow.py`
-   - Handles webhook events from Spacelift
-   - Supports `triggered`, `completed`, and `failed` event types

-2. **Stack Execution Workflow**
-   - Located in `src/spacelift/workflow/stack_execution_workflow.py`
+   - Located in `src/temporal/workflow/routing_workflow.py`
-   - Manages the execution lifecycle of Spacelift stacks
+   - Manages the routing and execution of dependent Spacelift stacks
+   - Implemented in the `DependentStacksWorkflow` class

+### Activities

+1. **Get Dependent Stacks Activity**
+   - Located in `src/temporal/activities/get_dependent_stacks.py`
+   - Retrieves dependent stacks information
+   - Implemented in the `get_dependent_stacks_activity` function

 ### Temporal Worker

-The Temporal worker is implemented in `src/spacelift/temporal_worker.py`.
+The Temporal worker is implemented in `src/temporal/temporal_worker.py`.
 It:
-- Registers workflows and activities
+- Registers the DependentStacksWorkflow and get_dependent_stacks_activity
-- Connects to the Temporal server
+- Connects to the Temporal server using the configured TEMPORAL_URL
-- Processes and executes registered workflows
+- Processes tasks on the "spacelift-task-queue" task queue

 ## Configuration and Setup

 ### Dependencies
-- `temporalio` Python library
+- `temporalio` Python library for Python SDK integration
-- Temporal server connection details
+- Temporal server running and accessible

 ### Environment Configuration
-- Configure Temporal server endpoint
+- `TEMPORAL_URL`: Temporal server endpoint (defaults to "temporal:7233")
-- Set up authentication credentials
-- Define retry policies and timeouts
+- Task queue configured as "spacelift-task-queue"

+### Testing Connection
+The project includes a test script (`src/temporal/temporal_test.py`) that:
+- Verifies connection to the Temporal server
+- Lists available namespaces
+- Provides basic logging of connection status

 ## Best Practices